 Best nonchemical repellent

-All three of our experts agree that a floor fan is another great deterrent against mosquitoes, who are fairly weak fliers.
+Three of our experts agree that a floor fan is another great deterrent against mosquitoes, who are fairly weak fliers.
 “Placing a strong fan on a porch while enjoying a summer evening should keep most mosquitoes at bay,” says Brown.
 Cope adds that a floor fan “even on low” can keep them from landing on or around you.
 (A ceiling fan won’t do the trick, he says, “because the mosquitoes are down low”), so one that’s on the ground, like this highly reviewed fan from Vornado, is a better option.

 Best treatments for mosquito bites